 Rebecca Thompson Mathews

 Unfortunately, Charles D. Mathews passed away after suffering a stroke in May of 1879 while his wife Rebecca and daughter Florence were traveling abroad; the funeral was held that June in the Music Room of the house he loved and enjoyed for such a short time.

 However, his wife, children, grandchildren, and other relatives continued to enjoy the Mansion every summer for many years to come.
 Lillie, the eldest of the children, married William M. Martin in 1873.
 Their second child, Edith, was born at the Mansion.
 Florence Mathews, born 1855, never married nor had any children; however, she was a devoted aunt to her nieces and nephews.

 Charles Thompson Mathews, the eldest son, also never married nor had children.
-He first gained notoriety in the field of architecture following the publication of two books, The Story of Architecture and The Renaissance Under the Valois; both publications were largely successful and were utilized as textbooks on the subject of architecture at universities such as Yale, Harvard, and Columbia.
+He became well-known in the field of architecture following the publication of two books, The Story of Architecture and The Renaissance Under the Valois; both publications were largely successful and were utilized as textbooks on the subject of architecture at universities such as Yale, Harvard, and Columbia.
 Charles T. Mathews is known to have designed the Lady Chapel in St. Patrick’s Cathedral in New York City.